Ready to reside

 Centenary Wing, completed in 2015 and named in recognition of the College ‘s Centenary in 2014, houses 50 students.
 This Wing contains 3 floors, has shared bathrooms, laundry facilities and kitchens.

-Upon entry to College, new students are assigned a room across the Wings, while returning students able to select their room via a lottery system.
+Upon entry to College, new students are assigned a room across the Wings, while returning students are able to select their room via a lottery system.
 Corridor groups consist of members of all years at College.

 Meal times are when you’ll come together as a community to eat and socialise.
 Women’s College is very well known for the excellent food!

 Meals can also be provided outside of set times for when you can’t attend due to other commitments.